MODERATE-Project/moderate-docs/docs/index.md

 # Welcome to MODERATE

-Welcome to the documentation of the MODEIRATE platform :wave:
+Welcome to the documentation of the MODERATE platform :wave:

 The MODERATE project is funded under the Horizon Europe program.
 Its main objective is to develop services and tools that focus on building-related data sources and datasets.